-A person coming onto the supply address on our behalf must show you official identification that he or she is our agent.
+A person coming onto the supply address on our behalf must display official identification that he or she is our agent and show you such identification if you request.

-16. Moving into the supply address

-16.1 New electricity connection
+- 16. Moving into the supply address - 16.1 New electricity connection